-Furthermore, the funds you hold can effectively reflect your personal investing style as well as your stage in life.
-If you've got plenty of time until retirement, you might consider more volatile -- yet potentially quite lucrative -- funds such as the E*Trade Russell 2000 Index (ETRUX), which holds small-cap companies such as Alexandria Real Estate
+Furthermore, the funds you hold can reflect your personal investing style, as well as your stage in life.
+If you've got plenty of time until retirement, you might consider funds that track more volatile -- yet potentially quite lucrative -- indexes, such as the iShares Russell 2000 ETF

 Step 2: Maintain a list of your retirement goals.